Skip to content

 Craft in America, a Peabody award-winning series from PBS, knows this, too.
 It expands beyond knitting, of course, and attempts to capture who we are as a country using craft both historic and contemporary as its lens.

-Each of the 33 episodes is geared around a theme—like Threads, Identity, or Quilts—and features a few artists in each.
+Each of the 33 episodes is geared around a theme—like Threads, Identity, or Quilts—and features a few artists.
 Some you will have heard of, like Dale Chihuly and Faith Ringgold.

 Faith Ringgold’s “Dancing on the George Washington Bridge”